Perfect Wellness Activities for Assisted Living Residents

 - Nutrition.
 As people get older, their nutrition needs can change, leaving some older adults susceptible to malnutrition.
 A wellness-oriented approach to dining ensures that residents are enjoying nourishing, delicious meals.

 Senior Wellness at Legacy Pointe at UCF

-At Legacy Pointe at UCF, we take a leading-edge approach to senior wellness, with programs that are enriched through our affiliation with UCF.
-Our fitness programs are shaped in part by UCF College of Health Professions and Sciences and can be tailored for each resident’s specific abilities.
+At Legacy Pointe at UCF, we take a leading-edge approach to senior wellness, with programs in our health center that are enriched through our affiliation with UCF.
+We coordinate educational and screening programs promoting wellness and preventative maintenance, that are shaped in part by UCF College of Health Professions and Sciences.
 Therapeutic massage and other aging intervention programs are offered at our on-site spa.
-Trained chefs create healthy meal plans, while UCF Rosen College of Hospitality Management contributes to the development of world-class dining services and social events.
+Legacy Pointe’s trained chef creates healthy meal plans, while UCF Rosen College of Hospitality Management influences the development of top-tier dining services and social events you will experience.
 In addition, at Legacy Pointe you’ll be given your own UCF student ID card, so you can enjoy all the rewards of lifelong learning.
 Contact us to find out more about assisted living at Legacy Pointe at UCF or to schedule a visit.